seinecle/gephi-tutorials/docs/generated-slides/subdir/twitter-streaming-importer-en_temp_html.md

 image::Display-the-plugin-in-Gephi.png[align="center", title="Display the plugin in Gephi"]

 //ST: !
 We need now to connect to a Twitter account.
-If you already have a Twitter account and you are logged in, skip to here.
+If you already have a Twitter account and you are logged in, <<twitter-account-finished-setup, skip to here>>.

 //ST: !